 View fullsize This afternoon I attended the Lantern Theater Company’s matinée performance of Bertolt Brecht’s The Resistible Rise of Arturo Ui.
 Brecht used the Chicago gangster milieu of the 1920s to show how Hitler (and by extension, any authoritarian dictator) could so easily rise to power.
 The play was very well acted and directed, as … Continue reading The Resistible Rise of Arturo Ui

 View fullsize I spent an enjoyable afternoon with my friend Paula at the Walnut Street Theatre’s production of Young Frankenstein.It was fun and I enjoyed it, but I mostly smiled my way through the first act, as almost all the jokes and business were the same as in the movie, which I must have seen … Continue reading Walk This Way

-View fullsize The Playbill signed by the entire cast of the Walnut Street’s Legally Blonde As I wrote a couple months ago, I went to see the Walnut Street Theatre’s production of Legally Blonde: The Musical after meeting my neighbor’s future daughter in law, Lindsey Bliven, who was appearing as “the mean one” in the … Continue reading The Signed Playbill
+As I wrote a couple months ago, I went to see the Walnut Street Theatre’s production of Legally Blonde: The Musical after meeting my neighbor’s future daughter in law, Lindsey Bliven, who was appearing as “the mean one” in the show.
+Well, Lindsey got the entire cast to sign a Playbill for me, and … Continue reading The Signed Playbill

 View fullsize Yesterday I saw the Walnut Street Theatre’s production of Legally Blonde: The Musical and I enjoyed it.It’s a genuine musical comedy, filled with likeable characters, high voltage dance numbers, and committed performances; the only thing it lacks is music—but I’ll get to that.Last week when I saw my neighbor Georgia, she introduced me … Continue reading Legally Musical?